HectareaGalbis/common-vulkan/docs/api/instance.md

 (with-enumerate-instance-extension-properties var-or-vars (&rest args) &body body)
 ```
 Wrap the body expressions with `create-enumerate-instance-extension-properties` and `destroy-enumerate-instance-extension-properties`.
-The new object(s) is(are) bound to var.
+The new object(s) is(are) bound to `var`.
 The arguments `args` are passed to the constructor.

 ### vkEnumerateInstanceLayerProperties